felony_defense_header

 Felony Defense

-A felony is a crime that is punishable by imprisonment for more than a year.
+A felony is a crime that is punishable by imprisonment for more than a year in Georgia.
 If convicted, some felonies carry life in prison or even the death penalty.
 Felony charges are generally considered to be more serious than misdemeanor charges.

 Becoming a convicted felon can affect your life for years after the prison time ends and the time spent on probation or parole is over.
 Having a felony conviction on your record can make it very difficult to get a job.
 A felony conviction also affects your right to vote and your right to carry a gun.
-At The Lynch Law Group, we understand every criminal charge is serious and can change your life.
+In Decatur, Georgia at The Lynch Law Group, we understand every criminal charge is serious and can change your life.

 • Violence